Cyber risk in advanced manufacturing Bookmark has been added

 Cyber risk in advanced manufacturing

 Given the highly connected environments manufacturers work in, and the pace of technological change they face, cyber risk is a top-of-mind industry issue.
-In fact, nearly 50% of the surveyed executives lack confidence they are protected from external threats.
-Study results indicate nearly 40% of manufacturing companies were affected by cyber incidents in the past 12 months, and 38 percent of those impacted indicated cyber breaches resulted in damages in excess of $1 million.
+In fact, nearly half of the executives we surveyed lack confidence they are protected from external threats, and it is increasingly important for organizations to assess their organization’s risk profile and preparedness in the event of a breach or cyberattack.

-Six key cyber risk themes emerged in the ‘Cyber risk in advanced Manufacturing’ study as critical to manufacturers’ abilities to capture the business value associated with emerging exponential technologies, while appropriately addressing the dynamic cyber risk landscape, in order to protect and enhance value over the longer term.
+Six key cyber risk themes above emerged in the study as critical to manufacturers’ abilities to capture the value associated with the new frontier of technology, while appropriately addressing the dynamic cyber risks, in order to protect and enhance value over the longer term.

 Top 10 questions boards should be asking